Corrective Training in Singapore: What It Is and How It Works

 Not everyone who commits a crime qualifies for corrective training.
 The Court typically imposes corrective training on offenders who meet the following criteria:

-- Repeat Offenders: Individuals with a history of committing crimes are deemed likely to continue their criminal behaviour.
+1. Repeat Offenders: Individuals with a history of criminal activity are considered more likely to reoffend.

 The Court evaluates the offender’s background and likelihood of reoffending before deciding whether corrective training is appropriate.